We are working hard to ensure that we are at the forefront of good practice in the NGO sector.

-In a commitment to honesty and transparency, last year we reported these incidents to the Charity Commission.
+In a commitment to honesty and transparency, in 2018 we reported these incidents to the Charity Commission.
 After the Charity Commission reviewed them, the case was closed.

 We then also commissioned a further independent review of our safeguarding procedures which was completed in December 2018.

 The consultant found that ShelterBox is fully committed to safeguarding and has the leadership in place to ensure our staff, volunteers, partners and the families we support, are kept safe.

 At ShelterBox, we are proud to have safeguarding policies in place designed to protect the families we help, our operational staff and our incredible response team volunteers who travel to disaster areas with us, and the local communities we work with.

 We are constantly looking for ways to improve our approach.
 We test and evaluate all of our aid and services, including our approach to safeguarding and protection.

 We put our operational staff and our response team volunteers through ongoing, rigorous training; we are working closely with Rotary International, as well as other partners, who bring a vast understanding of local community needs; and we are constantly reviewing and evaluating our methods to ensure they are doing the best possible job for the people that need them across different disaster situations.